Karaeng Galesong

 I Maninrori Kare Tojeng, also known as Karaeng Galesong, was a Makassarese nobleman and warrior, and a major leader of the Trunajaya rebellion in Java against the Mataram Sultanate.
 He participated in the successful invasion of East Java and the subsequent rebel victory at Battle of Gegodog (1676).
-He later broke out with Trunajaya, and built a stronghold in Kakaper, East Java.
+He later fell out with Trunajaya, and built a stronghold in Kakaper, East Java.
 Dutch East India Company (VOC) and Bugis forces took Kakaper in October 1679, but Galesong escaped and rejoined Trunajaya.
 He died on 21 November 1679, either by illness or murdered by Trunajaya, before the rebellion ended.

 Biography

 Early adventures

 Makassar was the principal trading center east of Java.
 After the 1669 VOC victory over the Gowa Sultanate in the Makassar War, bands of Makassarese fighters fled Makassar, rejecting the terms of the Treaty of Bongaya imposed by the Dutch, and seeking their fortune elsewhere.
 Karaeng Galesong was a son of Sultan Hasanuddin, the defeated Sultan of Makassar who died in 1670.
 In early 1670s, Galesong led a band of Makassarese fighters and pirates to the Lesser Sunda Islands, and engaged in piracy there, especially in Sumbawa.
 On June 1673 he went to Bali and bought land to settle there.
 In either late 1674 or early 1675 Galesong moved to East Java and settled in Demung in the eastern salient of Java.